davidgilson/Hexagonal-Power-Bank/README.md

 		`Print:` [Cell-Holder-Strut.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/Cell-Holder-Strut.stl), Qty 12.

-		`Electronic parts: BMS and heatsinks.`
+		`Electronic parts: BMS and heat sinks.`

 		`Other materials: glue, batteries, nickel strips, kapton tape, shrink tube, 16 gauge wire, 3S balance lead, XT60 (female) connector.`

-		`Tools: Spot welder, rubber mallet (optional), soldering iron, scissors, wire snips, exacto knife or wirestrippers.`
+		`Tools: Spot welder, rubber mallet (optional), soldering iron, scissors, wire snips, exacto knife or wire strippers.`

 		1. First, print two copies of [Cell-Holder-Plate.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/Cell-Holder-Plate.stl).

 		1. Then stand your batteries in one of the prints, and slot the second one around the top of the cells.
-Depending on the tolerances of your printer and the thickness of the shirnk wrap on the batteries, a some gentle *percussive persuasion* may be needed (rubber mallet is good for this).
+Depending on the tolerances of your printer and the thickness of the shrink wrap on the batteries, a some gentle *percussive persuasion* may be needed (rubber mallet is good for this).
 		![image](./images/10.jpg)

 		1. Print twelve copies of [Cell-Holder-Strut.stl](https://github.com/davidgilson/Hexagonal-Power-Bank/blob/main/STL/Cell-Holder-Strut.stl).